Discover more from Barbarian Grunge

 Of my novels, "The White Company" gave me most pleasure.
 I was young and full of the first joy of life and action, and I think I got some of it into my pages

 The White Company is a book about a young man in the 1300s who is spending a year away from the Abbey that raised him.
-In that year, he will see the world and then decide for himself whether he wishes to return afterwards to his secluded life where he grew up.
+In that year, he will see the world and then decide for himself whether he wishes to return to a secluded life at the Abbey, or whether he wishes to instead live out in ‘the world.’

-The setting of the book is outrageously well researched, and the book is primarily an exploration of that setting.
-It is structured as a journey, and each chapter is there to showcase a single interesting aspect of the setting - whether that be a peasant being duped by a conman dressed as a monk, or the depiction of a knightly tournament.
+The setting of the book is outrageously well researched, to the point where you wonder if Doyle didn’t memorize an Olde English dictionary at some point along the way.
+Considering how well the setting is researched, it makes sense then that it is structured as it is - as a journey.
+Each chapter is there to showcase a single interesting aspect of the setting that Sir Doyle had learned, whether that be a peasant being duped by a monk, or the depiction of a jousting tournament.

 The result is one of the most vivid depictions of medieval life I have ever come across.
 When reading this book, I felt like I was there.
 Why this was, I think, is due largely to the language used in the book.

 There is a theory that our internal representations of the world are made largely of language.
-If that is true (and it seems at least partially true), then in order to understand life at a certain time and place, you will have to understand the language used by the people of the time and place.
+If that is true (and it seems at least partially true), then in order to understand life at a certain time and place, you will have to understand the language used by the people of the time.

-This book uses such language, and it makes the journey so immersive that it feels a little bit more like a memory than a book.
+This book uses the language of the time, and it makes the journey so immersive that it feels a little bit more like a memory than a book.

 Descriptive Language